GaukasWang/Gauk.as/README.md

 ### Compilation

 You can run `make` to compile it.
-If it didn't work, just use whatever compiler you'd like to use and make sure to leave the binary in the repository root.
+If it didn't work, just use whatever compiler you'd like, compile the `src` directory and leave the output binary file(s) in the repository root (i.e. `src/../`).